ashwinkumar12345/ethereum-intro/README.md

 #### Testing with Remix

 - Remix hosts an Ethereum N/W to simulate running the contract
-- Create (string initialMessage)
+- Click "Create (string initialMessage)", after adding any initial message
+- Once created, click message to retrieve that initial message
+- Click "setMessage (string setMessage)", after adding a new message
-- Once created, message, setMessage (string setMessage)
+- Once created, click message to retrieve the new message

 #### Behind the scenes deployment

-- The contract creates a transaction obj with the following info:
+- The contract creates a transaction object with the following info:
- - nonce - How many times a sender has sent a transction'
+ - nonce - Number of times a sender has sent a transction
- - to - This always blank for a contract
+ - to - Always blank for a contract
  - data - Bytecode
  - gasPrice - Amount of ether per transaction
  - startGas - Units of Gas
- - v, r, s - Cryptographic elements - Creates Pub and Priv key from Acc address
- - The reverse is not possible
+ - v, r, s - Cryptographic elements - Creates public and private keys from your Account address, the reverse is not possible

  #### More on Functions

- - Whenever we want to modify any data on the N/W, a trans obj is sent, which needs to be approved (mining)
+ - Whenever we want to modify any data on the N/W, a trans object is sent, which needs to be approved (mining)
  - Calling a function - Get operation, free, instantaneous
  - Sending a transction to a function - Modify operation, costs ether, slow

 #### Wei v/s Ether

-  - Smallest unit of currency
+  - Wei is the smallest unit of currency
   - 1 Eth = 1,000,000,000,000,000,000 Wei
   - No fractional unit of Wei